 I have been posting here at madisonian.net on and off since 2004, much of that time with the assistance of a number of law professor colleagues.
 As the website re-emerges (late 2016 and 2017) from its most recent hibernation, the material appearing here will be eclectic.
-Some has to do with “governance,” the label that I’ve given the site in early 2020, is a catch-all word that’s meant to capture my general interest in systems, ecologies, and institutions — law, rules, customs, norms, practices — and what they do well and poorly.
+Some has to do with “governance,” the label that I’ve given the site in early 2020.
+“Governance” is a catch-all word that’s meant to capture my general interest collaborative problem-solving, in systems, ecologies, and institutions.
+Governance is implemented via law, rules, customs, norms, practices.
+How, when, and why does that work well?
+Poorly?

 My take on Pittsburgh is informed by the fact that I’ve lived in Western Pennsylvania for 20 years, but I was raised (literally) and grew up (professionally) in what is now called Silicon Valley.
 My family home is in Menlo Park; for several years I practiced law in what passes for downtown Palo Alto.
 The cognitive disconnect between SV-oriented law, business, and culture, on the one hand, and Pittsburgh-themed law, business, and culture, on the other hand, were and are striking to me.